rust-lang/rfcs/0000-virtual-2.md

 (e.g., you can't create an `E3` or `VariantNest` object), but they my be used in pattern matching.
 By default, all structs can be instantiated.

-**Open question: it is no longer necessary to mark structs virtual.
-However it **might still be desirable.
-I believe `abstract` might be a better word here.The **wording from #142 is:

 Structs, including nested structs, but not leaf structs, may be marked `virtual`, which means they cannot be instantiated.
 Put another way, enums are virtual by default.
 E.g., `virtual struct S1 { ...
 S2 { ... } }` means `S1`